Xtreme Compression's Proprietary Compression Methods

-Of course, the theoretical advantages would all be for nought were attribute vector coding not cost-effective to use.
+Of course, theoretical advantages would all be for nought were attribute vector coding not cost-effective to use.
 That is why one other aspect is vital: flexibility.
-It is why attribute vector coding, when used together with wordencoding, can systematically accommodate table data regardless of data type, cardinality, skew, sparsity, or field width.
-That systematization minimizes the number of discrete methods needed to be implemented, optimized, and maintained, making attribute vector coding, above all, practical.
+It is why attribute vector coding can systematically accommodate structured data regardless of data type, cardinality, skew, sparsity, or field width.
+That systematization minimizes the number of individual compression methods having to be developed, implemented, optimized, tested, and maintained in the delivered product in order to ensure that attribute vector coding is, above all, practical.

-Repopulation is a structural method for compressing monotonic integer sequences in hash tables and similar data structures.
-It populates table locations that would otherwise be unused with subsequences that would otherwise occupy memory.
+Repopulation is a structural method for compressing integer sequences in hash tables and similar data structures.
+It works by populating table locations that would otherwise be unused with subsequences that would otherwise occupy memory.

 Repopulation, unlike almost every other lossless compression method, is not a replacement scheme.
-Instead, it is transpositional and mechanistic, works like a chess-playing automaton, and employs no information-theoretic concepts.
-Repopulation combines the access speed of a low load factor with the table compactness of a high one, avoiding that historical compromise.
+Instead, it is transpositional and mechanistic, and has similarities to a chess-playing automaton in operation.
+Repopulation combines the access speed of a low fill factor with the table compactness of a high one, thus avoiding that historical compromise.

 Superpopulation is a variable-to-variable-length algorithm targeting index tables, lists, arrays, and the like.
 It systematically accommodates wide local variations in data statistics.
-Superpopulation is used by itself and together with repopulation.
+Superpopulation is used sometimes by itself but more often together with repopulation.

 Superpopulation recognizes that distributions of values in access data structures generally have areas of high and low correlation.
-It works by classifying each such area as a particular target type, and then applies a target type-specific encoding method to each.
+It works by classifying each such table area as a particular target type, and then applying a target type-specific encoding method to each table area.